India promotes Hindu pilgrimage as sign of peace in Kashmir

 “It has been India’s consistent position that all outstanding issues with Pakistan are discussed only bilaterally,” foreign ministry spokesman Raveesh Kumar said.

-Every year, the state shells out about 50 crore, $73 million, to support the pilgrims on the at-times treacherous trek to the 3,888-meter (13,000-foot) -high shrine, escorting busloads of people from the nearest airports in armed convoys and posting medical services nearly every mile (two kilometers) of the footpath.
-Since the yatra began July 1, two dozen pilgrims have died of cardiac arrest and more than 80,000 have been medically treated.
+Every year, the state shells out about 50 crore, $7.2 million, to support the pilgrims on the at-times treacherous trek to the 3,888-meter (13,000-foot) -high shrine, escorting busloads of people from the nearest airports in armed convoys and posting medical services nearly every mile (2 kilometers) of the footpath.
+Since the yatra began July 1, more than 300,000 pilgrims have attempted the trek.
+Two dozen people have died of cardiac arrest and more than 80,000 have been medically treated.

 Pilgrims also leave heaps of waste in their wake — up to 15 metric tons (about 33,000 pounds) each day — that require disposal.